cncf/memorials/carolyn-van-slyck.md

 She was a true leader of Women Who Go where she was there to support everybody in every way.
 From proposing an awesome emoji set to getting financial support for setting up a chapter she did it all.
 A driving force that will be greatly missed…

 We will all miss you very much Carolyn 🌈🦄✨.

+## Alex Jones

+My interactions with Carolyn were only just starting and I admired her activities within the community in so many ways.
+I felt inspired by her drive to make the community a better place and her ability to bring people together.

+Thank you for everything, you will be missed.